-Senior Executive Managing Director Member of the Board Representative Director Supervising of Corporate Headquarters
+Senior Executive Managing Director Member of the Board Representative Director

 Co-creation with diverse stakeholders

 NRI Group Vision 2030 (V2030), which started in April 2023, has entered its second year.
 We are engaging in various initiatives with diverse stakeholders to achieve long-term growth.